Automation Toolkit Actions Reference

 Parameters:

-File Name: Name of an open Excel workbook (e.g. File Name.xlsx)
+• File Name: Name of an open Excel workbook to close (e.g. File Name.xlsx)

 Notes:

-• Unless AutoSave is enabled for workbooks saved on OneDrive or SharePoint, the workbook closes without saving changes (use Excel Save to save changes before closing).
+• Unless AutoSave is enabled for workbooks saved on OneDrive or SharePoint, the workbook closes without saving changes.

 Excel Workbook Existence Get

-Purpose: Checks if a workbook is open in the current Excel application
+Purpose: Checks if a workbook is open in the same Excel instance as the automation toolkit.

 Parameters: